ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 ## Step 4: Create a web app resource in Azure

-The next step is to create a web app resource in Azure for the Facebook Connector  For step-by-step instructions, see [Create a new web app resource in Azure](deploy-facebook-connector.md#step-4-create-a-new-web-app-resource-in-azure).
+The next step is to create a web app resource in Azure for the Facebook Connector.

+For step-by-step instructions, see [Create a new web app resource in Azure](deploy-facebook-connector.md#step-4-create-a-new-web-app-resource-in-azure).

 During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps) when creating the web app resource.

 - APISecretKey – The client secret value that you copied after creating the client secret in Step 2.
 - StorageAccountConnectionString – The connection string Uri that you copied after creating the Azure storage account in Step 3.
 - tenantId – The tenant ID of your Office 365 organization that you copied after creating the Facebook connector app in Azure Active Directory in Step 2.

 Additionally, you will upload the SampleConnector.zip file (that you downloaded in Step 1) in this step to deploy the source code for the Facebook connector app.